-An isotropic horizontal grid spacing of $\Delta x = \Delta y = 1$ km was used, and the model's vertical grid comprised 100 stretched eta levels, corresponding (approximately) to equally-spaced z-levels 219 $(\Delta z = 250 \text{ m})$.
-With this resolution, we can expect the dominant mountain waves to be sufficiently well-resolved by the model.
-Indeed, the dominant vertical wavelength of the gravity waves 221 launched by the Rocky Mountains may be estimated using a 2D hydrostatic approximation as 222 $\lambda_z \approx 2\pi U/N \approx 6$ km, if we take as representative values $N=0.01~s^{-1}$ and $U=10~{\rm m~s^{-1}}$.
-The 223 choice of representative background wind speed is difficult, as will be discussed in more detail in section 4 (Test 3), because the wind speed varies between 7 m s-1 and 16 m s-1 in the lowest 3 225 km of the atmosphere.
-Even considering the lowest and highest values in the range of wind speed 226 variation, which correspond to $\lambda_z \approx 4$ km and $\lambda_z \approx 10$ km respectively, we can still expect to resolve the dominant mountain waves extremely well.
-Since from linear theory, in directional shear 228 flows the vertical wavelength of wave components with critical levels becomes indefinitely small, 229 the vertical resolution might be a more serious limitation than suggested by these rough estimates.
-However, because wave breaking happens in physical space and this singular behaviour at critical 231 levels occurs in spectral space, a range of scales is actually involved in a given wave-breaking 232 event.
-The numerical simulations of Guarino et al. (2016) (using a comparable vertical resolution) suggest that such resolutions are sufficient to capture the smallest scales in flow overturning regions (see their figure 5).
+The choice of a representative background wind speed is difficult, as will be discussed in more detail in section 4 (test 3), because the wind speed varies between 7 and $16 \text{ m s}^{-1}$ in the lowest 3 km of the atmosphere.
+Even considering the lowest and highest values in the range of wind speed variation, which correspond to $\lambda_z \approx 4$ and 10 km, respectively, we can still expect to resolve the dominant mountain waves extremely well.
+Since from linear theory, in directional shear flows the vertical wavelength of wave components with critical levels becomes indefinitely small, the vertical resolution might be a more serious limitation than suggested by these rough estimates.
+However, because wave breaking happens in physical space and this singular behavior at critical levels occurs in spectral space, a range of scales is actually involved in a given wave breaking event.
+The numerical simulations of Guarino et al. (2016) (using a comparable vertical resolution) suggest that such resolutions are sufficient to capture the smallest scales in flow overturning regions (see their Fig. 5).

-Each model simulation lasted 10 hours and model outputs were stored every 15 minutes.
-Because of the idealized model configuration and the relatively small domain used (see below), a spin-up time of 1 hour was found to be sufficient for sound waves to leave the computational domain (their speed is $\approx 1000 \text{ km h}^{-1}$) and for a quasi-stationary mountain wave field to be established.
+Each model simulation lasted 10 h and model outputs were stored every 15 min.
+Because of the idealized model configuration and the relatively small domain used (see below), a spinup time of 1 h was found to be sufficient for sound waves to leave the computational domain (their speed is $\approx 1000 \text{ km h}^{-1}$ ) and for a quasi-stationary mountain-wave field to be established.